 True to its name, spices on chicken will blacken when cooked.
 This is ideal, as toasting spices brings out more flavor.

 Make the Dressing

-Stir together mayonnaise, half the Parmesan (reserve remaining for garnish), white wine vinegar, garlic, and 1 tsp. water in another mixing bowl until creamy.
+Add mayonnaise, half the Parmesan (reserve remaining for garnish), white wine vinegar, garlic, and 1 tsp. water to another mixing bowl and stir until creamy.